-It shows that, according to general rules, the last arrow does not need to be an epimorphism.
+According to general rules, the last arrow does not need to be an epimorphism.
 This shows that in a generic case it is not possible to reconstruct differential calculus from a Cartan pair.
-In other words, getting an epimorphism requires additional assumptions e.g. that the left module $_R\!
-R$ is injective \cite{Kasch} or $\X$ is finitely generated and projective \cite{Bourbaki}.
+In other words, obtaining an epimorphism requires additional assumptions, e.g. that the left module $_R\!
+R$ is injective \cite{Kasch} or $\X$ is, finitely generated and projective \cite{Bourbaki}.
 The last corresponds to the reflexivity condition for which the formalism works fine.